What is this co-learning experience all about?

 Ashoka’s Systems Change Masterclass teaches essential skills for leading and problem solving amidst increasing complexity.
 It consists of 9 modules to craft your own systems change strategy based on proven frameworks for scaling social impact in any sector.
 Each module contains videos explaining the main frameworks and how to apply them to the exercises of the workbook which build on each other to produce a complete system change strategy in the end.
 It is applicable to any sector and can be applied no matter what stage you are in - whether idea stage or established, entrepreneur or employee, team member or team lead.
 You will practice using powerful tools developed through Ashoka’s decades of experience running in-person accelerators with leading social entrepreneurs and business leaders.

 Click here and start your Systems Change journey!
-It is available in English, Spanish, French, and Portuguese.
+It is available in English, Spanish, French, Portuguese and Czech.
 If you are interested in having it translated into another language, please reach out to us.

 2- Systems Change Strategy Online Course (facilitated online course with limited capacity)